-The Company's common shares are publicly traded on the Toronto Stock Exchange under the trading symbol KLS and the NYSE American Exchange under the trading symbol KIQ.
-The Company was listed on the Toronto Stock Exchange on May 22, 2014 and on the NYSE American Exchange on October 14, 2014.
-The Company operates in combination with the Company's wholly owned subsidiaries Kelso Technologies (USA) Inc, KIQ X Industries Inc., Kel-Flo Industries Inc. (formerly Kelso Innovative Solutions Inc.), KIQ Industries Inc. and KXITM WildertecTM Industries Inc.
+The Company's common shares are publicly traded on the Toronto Stock Exchange under the trading symbol KLS and the NYSE American Exchange under the trading symbol KlQ.
+The Company was listed on the Toronto Stock Exchange on May 22, 2014 and on the NYSE American Exchange on October 14, 2014 (See subsequent events note-page 28).
+The Company operates in combination with the Company's wholly owned subsidiaries Kelso Technologies (USA) Inc, KlQ X Industries Inc., Kel-Flo Industries Inc. (formerly Kelso Innovative Solutions Inc.), KlQ Industries Inc. and KXITM WildertecTM Industries Inc.

 Over the past five years Management has established multi-million dollar sales of the Company's products to North American rail tank car manufacturers (OEM) and retrofit/repair businesses.
-Revenues over the last five audited year end periods were as follows: \$10,931,188 for the year ended December 31, 2022; \$7,425,707 for the year ended December 31, 2021; \$11,149,130 for the year ended December 31, 2020; \$20,550,682 for the year ended December 31, 2019; and \$12,716,596 for the year ended December 31, 2018.
+Revenues over the last five audited year end periods were as follows: \$10,819,916 for the year ended December 31, 2023; \$10,931,188 for the year ended December 31, 2022; \$7,425,707 for the year ended December 31, 2021; \$11,149,130 for the year ended December 31, 2020; \$20,550,682 for the year ended December 31, 2019.

-The Company's net earnings (loss) performance over the last five year end periods were as follows: net loss of \$1,355,417 for the year ended December 31, 2022; net loss of \$2,758,567 for the year ended December 31, 2021; net loss of \$1,307,890 for the year ended December 31, 2020; net income of \$3,334,043 for the year ended December 31, 2019; net income of \$194,453 for the year ended December 31, 2018.
+The Company's net earnings (loss) performance over the last five year end periods were as follows: net loss of \$2,101,886 for the year ended December 31, 2023; net loss of \$1,355,417 for the year ended December 31, 2022; net loss of \$2,758,567 for the year ended December 31, 2021; net loss of \$1,307,890 for the year ended December 31, 2020; net income of \$3,334,043 for the year ended December 31, 2019.

 The rail tank car industry is historically cyclical.
 The Company's primary market (hazmat rail tank cars) slowed considerably during the rail recession in 2016 and 2017 and improved in 2018 and 2019 to restore the Company's financial health.
-In 2020 and through 2022 COVID-19 delivered a powerful economic setback for Kelso as the pandemic significantly reshaped the business dynamics in the rail tank car industry.
-Given the unprecedented challenges of this crisis the Company's main focus was the containment of negative impacts on the Company's longer-term business model and the protection of the Company's key productive assets, research and development and its ability to continue business operations.
+From 2020 through 2023 COVID-19 delivered a powerful economic setback for Kelso as the pandemic significantly reshaped the business dynamics of the rail tank car industry as it fell into a deep recession from which it has not recovered.

+Given the unprecedented challenges of this crisis the Company's main focus was the containment of negative impacts on the Company's longer-term business model and the protection of the Company's key productive assets, research and development ambitions and its ability to continue business operations.
 The Company concentrated on preparedness for post-pandemic normalization and readiness for a strong restart of business growth.
-In 2022 revenues improved by 47% which allowed Kelso to continue its R&D projects in both the rail and automotive industries.
+In 2022 revenues improved by 47% over the previous year and maintained the same level in 2023.
+This allowed Kelso to continue to grow its R&D projects in both the rail and automotive industries.